 • Prompt Template: (Optional) If your data needs wrapping in a custom template, e.g., <system> {system_prompt} <user> {prompt}.

-• Train/Validation Split: Percentage or absolute count for splitting your .jsonl into training and validation sets.
+• Train/Validation Split: Percentage (fraction) for splitting your .jsonl into training and validation sets.

 • Split Type